 TVPaint: What tools in TVPaint Animation did you find most useful?

 Mustapha Rami: I also often use other tools.
-I find them more efficient than in other well-known softwares.
+I find them more efficient than in other well-known software.
 With the Wrapping Grid and the WrapBrush, for example I can model with no limit any image and so caricature faces easily.
 I can too quickly cut out persons or objects with different keyers and the Particles generator is very useful to simulate smokes, waterfall or even swarm of bees coming out from their hive.
 Thanks to the MultiPlane Camera I can simulate camera moves interacting with the landscape in a realist way.
 With all those features, added to other filters and special effects, I can realize a work worthy of famous animation studios...
 All I need is talent and money...

 But what I find the most efficient concerning the animation is the Key Framer allowing you to smoothly move an animation in another one.
 For example I can make a character move after having animated his movements thanks to the light table (which is a useful tool too).